dominictwlee/fcc-tribute-page/README.md

 Tribute page project for freeCodeCamp

-This page was built with Bootstrap, HTML and CSS.
+This was built with Bootstrap, HTML and CSS.

+The site can be viewed at https://dominictwlee.github.io/fcc-tribute-page